sictweb/bti425-2020/graded-work/assign2.md

 Here's a brief list of specifications that you must implement:

 * Follow best practices, guidance, and recommendations
-* TBA
+* Continues to work with your Teams API, using an add-in named "axios"
+* Has four component views, Overview, Projects, Teams, and Employees
+* Viewing a component is implemented by routing
+* Display-only, we will not be updating or modifying the data

 More details are provided below, in the section titled **"Doing the work"**.

-During the Thursday class/session, your professor will help you *get started* and *make progress* on the assignment.
+During the Thursday classes/sessions, your professor will help you *get started* and *make progress* on the assignment.

 <br>